GMichetti/ChromeBMS/README.md

 ## Description

-This is a Python utility that reads your Chrome bookmarks and saves them locally as PDF files.
+This is a Python utility for that reads your Chrome bookmarks and saves them locally as PDF files.
 The project is designed to be simple and efficient, leveraging the power of `pyppeteer` to generate PDFs from your bookmarks.

 ## Features